Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

-We abuse the notation and let $f(s_1)$ be the state of renaming constants in $s_1$. \end{define}
+We abuse the notation and let $f(s_1)$ be the state obtained by renaming constants in $s_1$. \end{define}

-Definition \ref{def: indistinguishable} has defined the distinguishable states in a state-bounded MDP, concerning different objects $C_1$, $C_2$, under a pCTL formula $\phi$.
-Those indistinguishable states are essentially renamings of one another, hence can be represented by the same abstract state in the corresponding ARMDP $M_\phi$.
-As a consequence of Definition \ref{def: ARMDP} and Definition \ref{def: indistinguishable}, $M_\phi$ is analogous to $M_b$, except for that $M_\phi$ allows for variables.
-We can define a finite ARMDP $M_\phi$ that captures all (infinitely many) indistinguishable states in $M_b$.
-Therefore, checking $M_\phi$ against $\phi$ is decidable.
-The only thing left is to show checking $M_\phi$ yields the same results as checking $M_b$.
-Specifically, we will prove $M_\phi$ is a probabilistic bisimulation of $M_b$.
+Definition~\ref{def: indistinguishable} has defined indistinguishable states under a pCTL formula $\phi$.
+Indistinguishable states are essentially renamings of one another and share the same properties with respect to a formula $\phi$, hence, they can be represented by one abstract state in an ARMDP.
+That is, an ARMDP state represents infinitely many indistinguishable states in the underlying MDP.